py-why/causaltune/README.md

 Just like DoWhy and EconML, we assume that the causal graph provided by the user accurately describes the data-generating process.
 So for example, we assume that for CATE estimation, the list of backdoor variables under the graph/confounding variables provided by the user do reflect all sources of confounding between the treatment and the outcome.
+See [here](https://github.com/transferwise/auto-causality/blob/main/notebooks/CausalityDataset%20setup.ipynb) for a detailed explanation of causal graphs that are supported by CausalTune.

 The validation methods in CausalTune cannot catch such violations and therefore this is an important assumption.